jinskvarghese/rule-engine/README.md

-# Rule Engine Application with AST
+# Rule Engine Application with AST (Frontend + Backend)

 ## Overview
-This project implements a 3-tier rule engine application where rules can be dynamically created and evaluated based on user attributes.
-The rules are represented using an Abstract Syntax Tree (AST).
+This application is a 3-tier rule engine that allows users to define eligibility rules based on attributes like age, department, income, and spend.
+The system utilizes an Abstract Syntax Tree (AST) to represent, evaluate, and modify rules dynamically.
+The primary user interaction happens via the **frontend UI**, which provides an intuitive way to create, combine, and evaluate rules.

 ### Key Features:
-- Dynamic creation, combination, and evaluation of rules using AST.
+- **Frontend UI**: A simple, user-friendly interface for creating, combining, and evaluating rules.
-- Rule evaluation against user data based on conditions such as age, department, salary, etc.
+- **Rule Creation**: Users can dynamically define rules based on attributes such as `age`, `department`, `salary`, etc.
-- Error handling and validation for rule creation and data formats.
+- **Rule Combination**: Multiple rules can be combined and stored for future evaluations.
+- **Rule Evaluation**: The frontend allows users to submit a JSON object for rule evaluation.
+- **Backend API**: The frontend communicates with the backend to handle all operations related to rule creation, combination, and evaluation.
+- **Caching**: Optimized with caching mechanisms to improve performance when evaluating frequently used rules.
+- **Security**: The system has basic security (HTTP basic authentication) to restrict unauthorized access.

+---

+## Tech Stack
+- **Frontend**: HTML, CSS, JavaScript (for making API calls).
+- **Backend**: Spring Boot, Java, REST API.
+- **Database**: PostgreSQL (for rule storage).
+- **Caching**: In-memory caching using Spring Cache.
-- Basic UI for interacting with the Rule Engine.
+- **Security**: HTTP Basic Authentication for protected endpoints.

 ---